Volunteer Building Work Opportunities

 Who pays for what?

-If you are a volunteer on a project, you pay all your expenses through MMM including air fares, transport, accommodation, insurance and food costs.
-A two week return trip from Auckland can cost approximately NZD$1800 - $2200 (November 2022).
+If you are a volunteer coming to Fiji on a project, you pay all your expenses through a lump sum to MMM which includes air fares, transport, accommodation, insurance and food costs.
+You may want extra cash for spending on gifts, souvenirs or snacks etc. A two week return trip from Auckland can cost approximately NZD$1800 - $2200 (November 2022).

-If we are working on your project, you need to pay for all the materials, work with MMM Fiji to prepare morning tea, lunch and afternoon tea for the team, provide local volunteers to assist with the work if possible and host all the MMM Fiji volunteers.
+If you are wanting MMM Fiji to work on your project then you need to pay for all the materials, work with MMM Fiji to prepare morning tea, lunch and afternoon tea for the team, provide local volunteers to assist with the work and host all the MMM Fiji volunteers.
 This can include men, women, children and families.
 Past work groups have been up to 20 people.

 Do I need to bring tools?

-It's a good idea to have your own tool belt and basic tools if you have them.
-If you have experience with or access to cordless drills or impact drivers they will also be well used on most projects.
-However MMM Fiji has a good range of all tools in Fiji already and there are a spare tool belts also.
+It's a good idea to have your own tool belt, basic tools, PPE if you have them.
+If you have your own battery drills then of most projects they are good to bring along too.
+However MMM Fiji has a good range of tools, aprons, drills and power tools in Fiji already that you are welcome to use.
 Any other specific tool needs for projects will be discussed leading up to the trip.

 How hot is it in Fiji?